shiquan/shiquan.github.io/Yano/RunAutoCorr.md

 <code id="prune.SNN">prune.SNN</code>
 </td>
 <td>
-Sets the cutoff for acceptable Jaccard index when computing the neighborhood overlap for the SNN construction.
-This paramter will be passed to Seurat::FindNeighbors.Any edges with values less than or equal to this will be set to 0 and removed from the SNN graph.
-Essentially sets the stringency of pruning (0 — no pruning, 1 — prune everything).
-Default is 1/50, which is different from Seurat.
-Because the default cutoff of FindNeighbors may lost many sparse features for large cell population.
-More features can be select by setting to smaller value but will increase computational time.
+This parameter sets the cutoff for the acceptable Jaccard index when computing neighborhood overlap during SNN (Shared Nearest Neighbor) construction.
+It is passed to Seurat::FindNeighbors.
+Any edges with Jaccard index values less than or equal to this cutoff will be set to 0 and removed from the SNN graph, effectively controlling the stringency of pruning (with 0 meaning no pruning and 1 meaning everything is pruned).
+The default value is 1/50, which differs from Seurat’s default setting.
+This is because Seurat’s default is OK for cell clustering but may cause the loss of many sparse features in large cell populations during spatial dissimilarity test.
+Setting the cutoff to a smaller value can capture more features, but it will also increase computational time.
 </td>
 </tr>
 <tr>